DachshundPublished: Last updated: by Kyle J. Larson

 Dachshunds have been a popular breed in royal courts throughout Europe.
-They were famously owned by Queen Victoria who loved the breed.
+They were famously owned by Queen Victoria, who loved the breed.

 Dachshunds were bred to hunt badgers and also used for hunting rabbits and foxes.
-They were also used in packs to hunt wild boar and wolverines.
+They were also used in packs to hunt wild boars and wolverines.
 These original Dachshunds were larger than the modern breed we see today.

 Dachshund Training & Temperament

 Dachshunds are intelligent but can be stubborn.
 This can make training a challenge, so it’s best to take it slow and easy.
 They do want affection, and positive reinforcement can help.
 They have a hunting instinct and may become focused on something other than you and be difficult to refocus.

 They tend to bark and may need training to lessen the amount they do.
 In addition, they aren’t naturally warm to strangers, so it’s essential to socialize them at a young age.

 Dachshunds don’t need much exercise; however, to stay healthy, they need some walks.
 A couple of medium-length daily walks should be sufficient to keep them strong and healthy.